-Legal persons are identified on the basis of the published by-laws and appointment of Director as well as the subsequent government gazette or other third party databases.
-Self-employed are identified on the basis of proof of professional registration supplied by the competent authority in the country in which they reside.
+Legal persons are identified on the basis of the published by-laws and appointment of Director or corporate officer as well as the subsequent government gazette or other third party databases.
+Self-employed persons are identified on the basis of proof of professional registration supplied by the competent authority in the jurisdiction in which they reside.